javedahmed08900/n8nProjects./README.md

 - **Instant Appointment Booking:** Book doctor appointments immediately through a simple text message.

-- **Effortless Rescheduling:** Change your appointment date or timeat any moment, and get instant confirmation of the update.
+- **Effortless Rescheduling:** Change your appointment date or time at any moment and get instant confirmation of the update.

 - **Quick Cancellations:** Cancel your appointments easily through a single command, without needing to contact the clinic directly.

-- **Real-Time Updates and Notifications:** Provides instant responses, confirmations, and reminders keeping users fully informed throughout the process.
+- **Real-Time Updates and Notifications:** Provides instant responses, confirmations and reminders keeping users fully informed throughout the process.

 - **Smart Availability Checking:** Automatically checks doctor availability and informs you if a specific slot or day is unavailable.